-Kid Friendly resort Fiji This resort really is tailored and focused on pleasing families – particularly those with young children.
-The Blu Banana kids club was bright and fun, enticing kids to come in and play and the staff working with the children were very enthusiastic.
-Our girls were both too young to be left (they need to be over four to join in group activities) so we needed to stay with them but there were loads of other kids running around the resort having a lot of fun with the games.
-If you are travelling with infants and toddlers and happy to leave them with a babysitter then you can also pay for babysitting services with a two-hour notice period.
+Kid Friendly Resort Fiji This resort really is tailored and focused on pleasing families particularly those with young children.
+The Blu Banana kids club was bright and fun, enticing kids to come in and play and the staff working with the children were very enthusiastic and friendly.
+Kids must be over four years old to be left in the kids club but for the youngsters you can still access the kids club facility for play time.
+Older kids will also LOVE the night activities that the resort run allowing parents a quiet dinner non kids!
+If you are travelling with infants and toddlers and happy to leave them with a babysitter then you can pay for babysitting services in your room with a two-hour notice period.

 Food For such a tropical place the distinct lack of fresh produce in Fiji does have a follow through effect for dining.
-If there is one area of the resort that I would rate as a little below expectations it was for the food.
-We had originally arranged for breakfast at the resort however the first morning we found the choice and quality to be a little poor so ended up opting to save the money and self cater in our room.
-We did eat room service a couple of times and both were reasonably good but for the most part we headed out of the resort for meals.
+If there is one area of the resort that I would rate as a little below expectations it was the food.
+Of course this can be quite subjective and our visit was a couple of years ago so things may have improved.

 There are some considerably good food options throughout Denarau though.
-At the Marina we loved the food and ambience of the Nadina restaurant which served delicious Fijian food overlooking the harbour.
+At the Marina we loved the food and ambience of the Nadina restaurant which served delicious traditional Fijian food overlooking the harbour.
 Packed full of vegies and super tasty our kids loved this place as well.

 For a casual family dinner, the restaurant at the Denarau Golf and Racquet Club was a great pick.
-Serving simple pub style food this place is very relaxing for dining with kids as they can run about on the soft grass to stretch their legs.
+Serving simple pub style food this place is very relaxing for dining with kids as they can run about on the soft grass to stretch their legs when not eating.

-For a good lunch option, we liked the Pantry which is located inside the Sheraton resort and just a short 10 minutes walk away.
+For a good lunch option, we liked the Pantry which is located inside the Sheraton resort next door and just a short 5 minute walk away.
 The Pantry served deli style café food and was tasty and fresh.

 Transport around Denarau The Bula Bus is the Denarau island mode of public transport and makes regular stops at the Radisson.
-The bus can transport the family from resort to resort in Denarau (in case you want to check out other places for your next visit to Fiji) and finishes up at the Denarau Marina.
+The bus can transport the family from resort to resort in Denarau so you can check out other places and finishes at the Denarau Marina.
 A great spot to grab a bite to eat at any of the restaurants or cafes, board a vessel out to the islands or stock up on some supplies at the village supermarket.

 For getting to and from the airport the Radisson offers a transfer service.
-Alternately you can organise yourself a private transfer with a private car and child restraints.
-Just make sure you check that the seats are properly fitted before leaving the airport as ours had not been tethered correctly.
+Alternately you can organise yourself a private transfer with child restraints.
+Just make sure you check that the seats are properly fitted before leaving the airport as ours had not been tethered correctly by the driver.

 If you prefer to walk along the beach you should be pre-warned.
 Denarau is not your typical sandy Fijian beach location.
 The beach provides some beautiful sunset opportunities but not the best for swimming or beach walking with more of a brown sand.

 If you want to experience some more authentic Fijian culture then it is definitely worth considering some day trips to other parts of the main island, Viti Levu or out to the neighbouring islands.
 If you want some amazing snorkelling and pristine white sandy beaches then you also really need to head to the islands however Denarau is the perfect base point for excellent accommodation and facilities to further explore the beauty of Fiji.

-This post contains affiliate links, which means I get paid a percentage of any purchases made through those links at no extra cost to you.
-This helps me cover the costs of running this site.
-I only link to brands and products I use and like as I value the trust I earn from my readers.
+This post contains affiliate links, which means I get paid a small percentage of any purchases made through those links at no extra cost to you.
+I only link to brands and products I use and like.
 Thanks for your support!